SaifShakur/Backtracking/README.md

 NOTE: We assume valid input for the target string, set size, and elements.

-Example : Target string is “abbccca”.
+Example of use: Target string is “abbccca”.
 Elements set has 3 strings in it: “a”, “bb” and “ccc” (in this order).
 So the output shows 0 1 2 0 because “abbccca” is “a”+”bb”+”ccc”+”a”.

+1 file makes up this project:

+-Backtracking.cpp: contains all code of the program